vinush-vigneswaran/debait/README.md

 ![alt text](debait_logo.png)
 ---
-# debait

-An AI-system capable of debating complex topics using Cohere's API.

 This project was build in less than 48 hours as part of the Cohere AI Hackathon #3

 ### Introduction